quangshuynh/aberration-guesser/README.md

 ## General Concept

 Aberration Guesser is a tool designed to "gamify" the process of identifying aberrations in optical systems.
 It helps reinforce the user's understanding of **wavefront aberration plots** and **transverse ray error plots**.
+A plot displays one of nine possible aberrations, and the user must identify it by selecting the correct option from a list of checkboxes.

 Aberrations are generally depicted using one of these two types of plots, which are mathematically related:

 - A transverse ray error plot is a scaled derivative of the wavefront aberration plot.

 ---

+List of Aberrations: Defocus, tilt, Spherical, Coma, Astigmatism, Petzval, Distortion, Axial Color & Lateral Color

 ## Wavefront Aberration Formula